 Self-Evaluation and its Impact on Employees

-The insights you get from allowing employees to evaluate themselves help you understand how people see themselves and are an excellent way to increase self-awareness.
+It's because the insights that you get from your peers are evaluated against your self-rating which will help you understand how people see you, and is an excellent way to increase self-awareness.

 Self-evaluations help employees identify their strengths and areas of improvement, thereby making them more self-aware and dedicated to their personal growth.